-Cherkessk (also spelled Cherkesk) is a city in Russia, the capital of Karachay-Cherkessia Republic.
-It is located close to the Caucasus, on the right bank of the river Kuban.
-The population of the city mostly consists of Russians, Karachayevs, Cherkesses, Abazins, Nogaytses.
-People of about 80 nationalities are living in Cherkessk.
+The city is located close to the Caucasian mountains, on the right bank of the Kuban River.
+The population mostly consists of Russians, Karachayevs, Cherkesses, Abazins, Nogaytses.
+In general, people of about 80 nationalities live in Cherkessk today.

-In autumn 1825, near the fortification a settlement was founded by the Cossacks from Stavropol region and it was called Batalpashinskaya - the most rare fact in the history when the settlement was named after defeated but not the winner.
+In autumn 1825, near the fortification, a settlement was founded by the Cossacks from the Stavropol region.
+It was called Batalpashinskaya - the rare fact in history when the settlement was named after the defeated, but not the winner of the battle.

 In 1880, Batalpashinskaya became the administrative center of the region.
-The trade in grains and cattle was held here, there was a wood cutting plant in Batalpashinskaya.
+It was the place of grain and cattle trade, a wood cutting plant was opened.

-Since 1922, the town was a center of Karachay-Cherkessia autonomous region, since 1926 - a center of Cherkessk national district, from 1928 till 1943 - of Cherkessk autonomous region.
-In 1931, Batalpashinskays received the city status and was renamed Batalpashinsk.
+Since 1922, the town was the center of Karachay-Cherkessia autonomous region, since 1926 - the center of Cherkessk national district, from 1928 till 1943 - of Cherkessk autonomous region.
+In 1931, Batalpashinskaya received the city status and was renamed Batalpashinsk.

-Since 1957, Cherkessk is a center of Karachay-Cherkessia autonomous region, since 1991 - a center of Karachay-Cherkessia Republic.
+Since 1957, Cherkessk is the capital of Karachay-Cherkessia autonomous region, since 1991 - the capital of Karachay-Cherkessia Republic of Russia.

 There is a refrigerator machine-building plant, a rubber plant, a low-voltage equipment plant, a cement plant in Cherkessk.